 Throughout Africa we see environmental issues like climate change, deforestation, improper waste management and desertification.
 These issues have led to an increase in climate change-related catastrophes such as droughts, flooding and wildfires.
 This climate crisis is threatening the livelihood of the people, species and ecosystems all across Africa.

-We are calling on everyday citizens to rise up and come together to engage the public, educate people about the environment, and act to make positive and sustainable changes to protect Africa and the Earth.
+We are calling on everyday citizens to digitally rise up and come together to engage the public, educate people about the environment, and act to make positive and sustainable changes to protect Africa and our planet for this Earth Day.

 Earth Day Network currently has staff members in 9 different sub-Saharan countries including Kenya, Tanzania, The Gambia, Zimbabwe, Uganda, Cameroon, Democratic Republic of Congo, Niger and Senegal.

 We also have volunteers in many other sub-Saharan countries and aim to engage all of Africa in the 50th anniversary of Earth Day.

 This is a grassroots campaign being led from the bottom-up by volunteers.
 People from all over Africa are challenged to come together, form networks and establish Earth Day campaigns that best suit the needs of their communities.
 We are working with youth groups, schools, universities, non-profits, faith-based organizations, women’s groups, conservation/environmental organizations, businesses and government bodies.
 The key is to form networks and partner with one another to develop celebrations for Earth Day!

 Contact the Earth Day Africa Office